 Certain assets of the HBI Investment Trust were invested in investments managed by State Street or Northern Trust at the time such party served as trustee of the HBI Investment Trust; therefore, these transactions qualify as party-in-interest transactions.
 Certain assets of the HBI Investment Trust were invested in investments managed by ING at the time ING served as recordkeeper of the HBI Investment Trust; therefore, these transactions qualify as party-in-interest transactions.
-Fees paid by the Plan during 2009 and 2008 for legal, accounting, and other professional services rendered by parties in interest were based on customary and reasonable rates for such services.
-Approximately 4.8% and 2.4% of the HBI Investment Trust's assets as of December 31, 2009 and 2008, respectively, were invested in Hanesbrands Inc. common stock, in each case through participant-directed account balances.
+Fees paid by the Plan during 2010 and 2009 for legal, accounting, and other professional services rendered by parties in interest were based on customary and reasonable rates for such services.